How to explore the Caribbean independently and affordably

 How to save money on experiences

-Many activities (and some of our most treasured experiences) are free or cost very little.
+Many activities (and some of our most treasured experiences) have been free or cost little.
 On our journeys, we have

-- Visited many museums free of charge (including the Colosseum and Forum in Rome, Italy which is free on the first Sunday of the month)
+• Visited many museums free of charge (including the Colosseum and Forum in Rome, which are free on the first Sunday of the month);

-- Attended free guided walking tours through Buenos Aires and Merida (you pay a tip at the end based on your budget and how much you liked the tour) and a free guided walking tour as part of Auckland Heritage Festival (which even included coffee and scones afterwards)
+• Attended free guided walking tours around the world (you tip at the end based on your budget and how much you liked the tour);

-- Did countless self-guided walks and used public transport to get to know a city
+• Did countless self-guided walks and used public transport to get to know a city;

-- Hiked in the Andes in Ecuador and climbed volcanoes in the Caribbean
+• Hiked in the Andes in Ecuador and climbed volcanoes in the Caribbean;

-- Swam and snorkelled at countless beaches, using tree shade rather than paying for parasols; and
+• Swam and snorkelled at countless beaches, using tree shade rather than paying for parasols and

-- Attended free performances and danced with locals in Cuba.
+• Attended free street performances and danced with locals in Argentina, Cuba and the Dominican Republic.

-Just search for free activities for your destination and chances are someone has made a nice list for you already.
-Here are some examples
+Search for free activities at your destination; chances are someone has already made a nice list.

-Paying for experiences or activities can add up quickly, especially if you're travelling as a family.
-Make use of family passes (if available).
-Look out for special deals and discount coupons.
-If you travel in a group, you may also pay to book a private tour and share the cost.
-Definitely shop around.
+Paying for activities and attractions can add up quickly.
+Therefore, look out for special offers and discount coupons.
+If you travel in a group, you can also book a private tour and share the cost.
+And finally, shop around - here are some of the OTAs we use and can recommend:

 How to save money on dining and groceries

-Restaurants (even in tourist hotspots) often have special lunch offers (for example, a three-course meal for EUR10).
-Portion sizes in many parts of the world are usually quite substantial, so we often share a three-course meal.
+Portion sizes in many parts of the world are usually substantial, so we frequently share a three-course meal.
 The same applies if you go out for dinner: Order a starter or salad and a main, and that's usually enough for two people.
-An added benefit: there is less food waste.
+An added benefit is that there is less food waste.

-As for groceries: every country has more expensive and cheaper supermarkets.
-Ask your host what the cheaper options are (for example, Aldi or Lidl in many European countries) and avoid 7/11-type convenience stores as much as possible.
+Every country has both more expensive and less expensive supermarkets for groceries.
+Ask your host about the more affordable options (for example, Aldi or Lidl in many European countries) and try to avoid convenience stores as much as possible.